What is Stuttering?

 What Causes Stuttering?

 The causes of stuttering are multifactorial.
 Stuttering has been strongly linked to a genetic basis.
 Stuttering also affects more males than females, with reported rations varying from 3:1 to 5:1 (Onslow, 1998).
-In addition, brain studies have also shown differences in the brains of people who stutter, compared to normal individuals.
+In addition, brain studies have also shown differences in the brains of people who stutter, compared to the normal individuals.

 Onset of Stuttering